lernisto/lernisto.com/content/topics/html5/overview.md

   14. network architecture

 I suppose I shouldn't call it "HTML5" when I really mean "webtech".
 Strictly speaking, HTML5 only encompasses the first 5 items on this list, but a developer cannot really say he knows the web unless he understands at least the basics of all of these.

+## What projects are appropriate to start with?

+ * Hugo blog
+ * video gallery and playlist: static site with client-side javascript enhancements

+## What resources are available?

+  * edx courses presented by W3C
+  * too many to enumerate